 An undergraduate student who receives a failing grade of F in a required course must repeat the course and receive a passing grade at American Sentinel University.
 A course for which an F is awarded is included in the semester or term GPA and cumulative GPA.
 When the student repeats the course and earns a passing grade, the F will no longer be calculated in the cumulative GPA.

 An incomplete grade of I signifies that not all required course work was completed during the term/semester.
-An Incomplete, I, grade is a temporary grade that is assigned only when all of the following conditions are met:
+An incomplete grade is a temporary grade that is assigned by a faculty member only when all of the following conditions are met:

 - The student has been making satisfactory progress in the course, as determined by the instructor.